hexops/machengine.org/content/engine/math/_index.md

 # Mach's math library is opinionated

 Math is hard enough as-is, without you having to question ground truths while problem solving.
 As a result, Mach's math library takes a more opinionated approach than some other math libraries: we try to encourage you through API design to use what we believe to be the best choices.
-For example, other math libraries provide both LH and RH (left-handed and right-handed) variants for each operation, and they sit on equal footing for you to choose from; mach/math may also provide both variants as needed for conversions, but unlike other libraries will bless one choice with e.g. a shorter function name to nudge you in the right direction and towards _consistency_.
+For example, other math libraries provide both LH and RH (left-handed and right-handed) variants for each operation, and they sit on equal footing for you to choose from; mach.math may also provide both variants as needed for conversions, but unlike other libraries will bless one choice with e.g. a shorter function name to nudge you in the right direction and towards _consistency_.

 ## Matrices